Featured in this post

 Now we've examined the benefits of both on-premise and cloud ERP implementations as well as the challenges accompanying each, it's time decide what's best for your business.

-Evaluating which type of enterprise resource planning software implementation is best for your organization should take into account a range of factors including your short-term objectives, long-term goals, budget constraints, your available IT resource and what will be easiest for your users.
+Evaluating which type of enterprise resource planning software implementation is best for your organisation should take into account a range of factors including your short-term objectives, long-term goals, budget constraints, your available IT resource and what will be easiest for your users.
 While it may seem overwhelming, just remember - there can be no right or wrong answer because every business is unique.

 To help simplify, let's review once again in the chart below the high-level benefits of each ERP implementation model.